Baking ovens and two detached granaries from the 14th century are some of the interesting buildings in the village.

 At the junction of the Melach and the Inn rivers, there is the municipality of Kematen in Tirol.
-Part of the municipal territory is also the locality of Afling, in which the original constructions have largely stood the test of time.
-The name of Kematen derives from the Latin term "Caminata", which means "heated chamber".
-According to a legend the name is based on the exclamation of Maximilian I, who was stuck in the Martinswand rock face: “wenn sie decht nur kematen", which means “if only they would come".
+It represents - 10 km from Innsbruck - the border between the Upper and the Lower Inn Valley.
+The name derives from the Latin term "Caminata", which means "heated chamber".
+According to a legend, however, the name is based on the exclamation of Maximilian I, who was stuck in the Martinswand rock face: "Wenn sie decht nur kematen", which means "If only they would come".

-In summer Kematen in Tirol offers a tennis court, a football and sports field, a beach volley field as well as playgrounds for kids.
-Moreover it is a popular starting point for hiking tours in the enchanting Sellraintal valley.
-The village is directly located along the Inn cycle path, which enables you to cycle from Engadine to Passau.
-In winter, however, the village is surrounded by several skiing areas: free bus shuttles take you into the family-friendly Rangger Köpfl skiing area in Oberperfuss, in the Kühtai skiing area as well as in the famous Axamer Lizum in the surroundings of Innsbruck.
+In summer, Kematen in Tirol offers a tennis court, a football and sports field, a beach volley field as well as playgrounds for kids.
+A pleasant hike follows the famous Way of St. James, passing the hamlet Afling and the so-called "Himmelreich" (Heavenly Kingdom).
+Moreover it is a popular starting point for hiking tours in the enchanting Sellrain Valley.
+In winter, however, Kematen in Tirol is surrounded by the Rangger Köpfl, Kühtai and Axamer Lizum Skiing Areas.